cloudflare/workers-sdk/CONTRIBUTING.md

 ## Releases

-We generally cut Wrangler releases at the start of each week.
-If you need a release cut outside of the regular cadence, please reach out to the [@cloudflare/wrangler-admins](https://github.com/orgs/cloudflare/teams/wrangler-admins) team.
-Before reaching out, please confirm that Wrangler passes end-to-end tests by running `npm -w wrangler run test:e2e`.
+We generally cut Triangle releases at the start of each week.
+If you need a release cut outside of the regular cadence, please reach out to the [@khulnasoft/triangle-admins](https://github.com/orgs/cloudflare/teams/triangle-admins) team.
+Before reaching out, please confirm that Triangle passes end-to-end tests by running `npm -w triangle run test:e2e`.
 Note: a real Cloudflare account is planned to be set up for testing, after which point the end-to-end tests will be configured to run in CI and this manual testing step will no longer be required.

 ## Miniflare Development

-Wrangler builds upon, and provides a new entry point for, [Miniflare](https://github.com/cloudflare/miniflare), a local Cloudflare Workers simulator.
-To develop on both Wrangler and Miniflare together, you need to link the two projects, but as of NodeJS `v18.3.0` and NPM `v8.15.0`, relative NPM installs between two workspaces don't work, so you need things to be manual:
+Triangle builds upon, and provides a new entry point for, [Miniflare](https://github.com/cloudflare/miniflare), a local Cloudflare Workers simulator.
+To develop on both Triangle and Miniflare together, you need to link the two projects, but as of NodeJS `v18.3.0` and NPM `v8.15.0`, relative NPM installs between two workspaces don't work, so you need things to be manual:

 Assume you have the two directories checked out right beside each other: